Updated 15 April 2020

-ClimateWatch is an authentic learning experience that can be incorporated into secondary and tertiary school subjects, school ground explorations, field excursions, camps, or a long-term learning and phenology-monitoring activity.
+ClimateWatch is an authentic learning experience that can be incorporated into secondary and tertiary school subjects, backyard or school ground explorations, field excursions or camps.
 Taking part in citizen science that monitors and records plant and animal behaviour is naturally aligned to the Science stream of the national curriculum.
 ClimateWatch is also a great way to build student capacity in critical and creative thinking, numeracy and ITC skills.

 Cool Australia is a non-for-profit organisation that provides award winning curriculum resources about sustainability.
 Cool Australia has a range of free access teaching resources to support classroom learning.
 Simply register on their website, and browse through the huge collection of lesson plans.

 We'd love your feedback to help us improve our free citizen science lessons.
 Provide your comments here!